 I learned some great tips and techniques in my pasta making class that I still use to this day.
 My instructors sent me home with a list of recipes made in class along with some other recommendations.
 I even got a fun certificate deeming me a master pasta maker.
 Enjoy sharing your stories, techniques, and recipes with your family and friends upon returning home.
 Warning: You will want to buy your own pasta making machine.
 I’ve the linked the one I have here: Imperia Pasta Maker Machine, Made in Italy.

-Certificate from Pasta Making Class in Rome
+Summary: Top 5 Pasta Making Classes in Rome

 Looking for More Travel Inspiration?